Kitware/CMake/Help/manual/cmake.1.rst

  See `Find-Package Tool Mode`_.

 ``--graphviz=[file]``
- Generate graphviz of dependencies, see CMakeGraphVizOptions.cmake for more.
+ Generate graphviz of dependencies, see :module:`CMakeGraphVizOptions` for more.

  Generate a graphviz input file that will contain all the library and executable dependencies in the project.
-See the documentation for CMakeGraphVizOptions.cmake for more details.
+See the documentation for :module:`CMakeGraphVizOptions` for more details.

 ``--system-information [file]``
  Dump information about this system.